RobTillaart/DS2401/README.md

 #### Should

 - example of compare function.
+- test with different hardware.

 #### Could

-- performance test. (fetching)
+- performance test. (mainly fetching)
-- use only 48 unique bits instead of all 64? saves 2 bytes.
+- use only 48 unique bits instead of all 64?
   - add **getUID48()** and **compareUID48()**

 #### Wont

-- get any subset of the 8 bytes?
+- get any subset of the 8 bytes? => user can do this.

 ## Support